emissary-ingress/emissary/docs/topics/install/help/wait-for-aes.md

-# edgectl install: Timeout Waiting for AES to be established

-Ambassador's `edgectl install` uses `kubectl` to communicate with Kubernetes.
+# `edgectl install`: Error while applying manifests

+The installer received an error from `kubectl` when applying the Kubernetes manifests used to install Ambassador Edge Stack.

-## The Problem
+## What's next?

-The installer timed out while waiting for Kubernetes to establish the AES manifests that were applied.

-## How to Resolve It

-...
+Please get in touch on [Slack](http://d6e.co/slack).